WCSCourses/prs_2023/modules/Day2.docx.md

  estimate of a Risk Ratio, which cannot be calculated from a case/control study)

 >
- > 📜 The relationship between the 𝛽 coefficient from the logistic regression and the OR is: **𝑂𝑅 = 𝑒<sup>𝛽</sup>** and **𝑙𝑜𝑔<sub>𝑒</sub>(𝑂𝑅) = 𝛽**.
+> 📜 The relationship between the 𝛽 coefficient from the logistic regression and the OR is: **𝑂𝑅** = 𝑒<sup>𝛽</sup> and **𝑙𝑜𝑔<sub>𝑒</sub>(𝑂𝑅)** = 𝛽.
 >  While GWAS usually convert from the 𝛽 to the OR when reporting results, most PRS software convert OR back to 𝛽's(𝑙𝑜𝑔<sub>𝑒</sub>(𝑂𝑅)) to allow simple addition.
 >
 > 📜 Column names are not standardised across reported GWAS results, thus it is important to check which column is the effect (coded) allele and which is the non-effect allele.
 For example, in the height GWAS conducted by the GIANT consortium, the effect allele is in the column Allele1, while Allele2 represents the non-effect allele.
 >
 > 🔎 Let us open the Height GWAS file (**GIANT_Height.txt**) and inspect the SNPs at the top of the file.
 If we only consider SNPs *rs4747841* and *rs878177*, what will the ‘PRS’ of an individual with genotypes **AA** and **TC**, respectively, be?
 And what about for an individual with **AG** and **CC**, respectively?
 (Careful these are not easy to get correct!
 This shows how careful PRS algorithms/code need to be).
 >
 > ❓❓What do these PRS values mean in terms of the height of those individuals?